 Then I fell in love with a set, one that we could barely afford, but darling Mr. Fynes bought it for me for Mother’s Day… only to have to return it a few weeks later because the frame was bent and the finish was already starting to rust.
 Then I cried, and we went back to eating on a blanket on the front deck, the kids loved it, but blankets are for the park.

 One day, just after garbage clean up, one of my cousins landed on my door-step with a gem…

-I’m totally a ‘restore the beauty’ type gal, and would normally spend hours stripping a piece of furniture and bringing it back to it original lustre.
-But this set had some issues- chipped veneer, missing claw feet, busted hardware, someone had lost their love for it to chuck it curb-side.
+I’m totally a ‘restore the beauty’ type gal, and would normally spend hours stripping a piece of furniture and bringing it back to its original luster.
+But this set had some issues- chipped veneer, missing claw feet, busted hardware, someone had lost their love for it to chuck it curbside.

 But… nothing that a new paint job couldn’t fix!

 Ta-da!!
 Isn’t it peerdy?!
 I brought this drab dining set back to life with help from PPG Voice of Color paint and Sunbrella fabric.

 I’ve been posting progress shots on Instagram while working on it, so you might have caught the sneak-peek there.
 I’m SO happy with the results.

 The fabric I chose is ‘Stanton Lagoon’ a new collection from Sunbrella.
 It is a premium outdoor fabric so I won’t have to be concerned with mold or mildew… and we’ve already had a few kiddo spills that haven’t been a concern either!

 The photos show the colors a touch more vibrant, but I absolutely love the combination, they coordinate perfectly with the fabric.
 The colors are ‘Blue Tang PPG10-32’ and ‘Always Apple PPG1118-5’ from PPG Voice of Color.
 I chose exterior Sun-Proof in a Semi-Gloss for both the table and chairs.